subquery/subql/docs/run/run.md

 export DB_POST=5432
 subql-node -f your-project-path
 ````
-Depending on the configuration of your Postgres database (e.g. a different database password), please ensure also that both the indexer (`subql/node`) and the query service (`subql/query`) is able to establish connection to it.
+Depending on the configuration of your Postgres database (e.g. a different database password), please ensure also that both the indexer (`subql/node`) and the query service (`subql/query`) can establish a connection to it.

 #### Specify a configuration file